dhall-lang/dhall-lang/README.md

   <meta charset="UTF-8">
 </head>

+Dhall is like "[Elm][elm] but for [YAML][yaml]"

-Dhall is a programmable configuration language that is not Turing-complete
+Dhall is a configuration language that combines:

-You can think of Dhall as: JSON + functions + types + imports
+* the human-friendliness of YAML (multi-line strings and comments)
+* the maintainability of Elm (types, functions, and great error messages)
+* the safety of JSON (Dhall is not Turing-complete)

 ## Table of contents